mishurov/applets/README.rst

 Patch to enable tmux-like "zoom" mode - maximize container and don't hide i3bar.
 And shell script (**smart_fullscreen.sh**) which zooms/fullscreens (in or out depending on state) whole stacked and tabbed layouts instead of particular focused container

+**Note:** Patch is only for 4.10.4 version, for newer versions it needs to be slightly changed - mostly in refactored i3's "render" function.
+4.10.4 now is newest stable version in Gentoo packages, current i3's "next" git branch was buggy when I tested it for personal use, so patches for newer versions should be later.

 **Make** (no uninstall target https://faq.i3wm.org/question/5175/uninstall-from-sources/)

 .. code-block:: bash